Kotlin/kotlinx.serialization/README.md

 ## Setup

-Using Kotlin Serialization requires Kotlin compiler `1.1.50` or higher, recommended version is `1.2.10` or `1.2.20-eap-11` Also, it's recommended to install [additional IDEA plugin](#working-in-intellij-idea) for better IDE experience.
+Using Kotlin Serialization requires Kotlin compiler `1.1.50` or higher, recommended version is `1.2.21`.
+Also, it's recommended to install [additional IDEA plugin](#working-in-intellij-idea) for better IDE experience.
 Otherwise, some valid code will be shown as red and builds will have to be launched from console or build system tasks panel.
 Example projects on JVM are available for [Gradle](example-jvm/build.gradle) and [Maven](example-jvm/pom.xml).